Azure-Samples/azure-stack-hub-flask-hello-world/README.md

 # flask-hello-world

-This only an exmaple repo to use as a submodule
+This is a bare bones flask app used in deploying a Web app.